2017 Honda Ridgeline Vs 2017 Toyota Tacoma in Torrance CA

 Serving Carson, Gardena, Hermosa Beach, Palos Verdes

 Are you looking for a new mid-size pickup truck that is highly capable, versatile, fuel-efficient, and provides a surprisingly smooth ride?
-Then you must explore the all-new 2017 Honda Ridgeline!
+Then you must explore the all- Honda Ridgeline!
 Honda's modern mid-size pickup truck has returned after a short hiatus with an all-new look; it has redesigned from the ground up to provide a driving experience that is unique to the mid-size truck class.
 As a Honda dealership, Scott Robinson Honda proudly serves residents near Carson, Gardena, Hermosa Beach, and Palos Verdes as one of the area's go-to dealerships for all things Honda, including shiny new Hondas like the 2017 Ridgeline.
 We invite local drivers to visit our Torrance, CA showroom to explore the stylish new Honda Ridgeline.
-You can shop our extensive selection of new 2017 Ridgeline pickups and other Honda vehicles right here on our website, too!
+You can shop our extensive selection of Ridgeline pickups and other Honda vehicles right here on our website, too!

 Standard Power and Performance